hasura/ndc-rest/README.md

         }
       }
     },
-    "RestSingleOptions": {
+    "HttpSingleOptions": {
-      "description": "Execution options for REST requests to a single server", "fields": {
+      "description": "Execution options for HTTP requests to a single server", "fields": {
         "servers": {
           "description": "Specify remote servers to receive the request.
 If there are many server IDs the server is selected randomly",